silhavyj/Social-Network/README.md

 ## Features added of my own

-I decided to further extend the overall functionality of the project by adding a profile page that allows users to update their personal information as well as to change their default profile image.
-The format of the image is supposed to be either `.png`, `.jpg`, or `.jpeg` not exceeded the size of 1 MB.
+- I decided to further extend the overall functionality of the project by adding a profile page that allows users to update their personal information as well as to change their default profile image.
+The format of the image is supposed to be either `.png`, `.jpg`, or `.jpeg` not exceeding the size of 1 MB.
+- Also, when a user signs up, they're required to confirm their registration via e-mail.
+All e-mails are HTML e-mails.